dajaramim/dajaramim-blog/README.md

 # dajaramim-blog
-This is a project based on the website Medium
+This is a project based on the website Medium to practice CSS